PreciselyData/Private-Spatial-APIs/docker-desktop/README.md

    IMAGE_REGISTRY=<container_registry_url>
    ```

-   If customizing the sample data location on the system, please provide your desired path for the `SPATIAL_PATH` variable in the .env file.
+   If customizing the copy sample data location on the system, please provide your desired path for the `SPATIAL_PATH` variable in the .env file.
 Otherwise, it will default to the path specified in the .env file.

 2. **service to start using docker compose file**